 |JK Jaddu Rawi Ng’wena, Director

-Rawi has extensive experience in management and active in civil society organizations for HIV awareness and advocacy.
+Rawi has extensive experience in management.
 He is a practicing homeopath and sports masseur.

 Why We Choose Natural Medicine

 7 REASONS WHY: The Advantages of Natural Medicine for Africa

 • Effective in acute, chronic, traumatic, epidemic, and endemic diseases.

 • Safe and free of side effects so can be used at all levels including self-help.